Changissnz/goals/README.md

 chances raising a family
 here would work out.
 The
 Greco/Italian/Hispanic/
-Biker/Juggalo/Post-Rock/
+Biker/Juggalo/Post-Rock
 subcultures in this state
+(subcultures contribute to
+lost industrial productivity)
-alongside my poor chances
+alongside my poor chances of
-of landing a job that pays
+landing a job that pays more
-more than $60K make me want
+than $60K make me want to flee
-to flee not out of cowardice
+not out of cowardice but disdain.
-but disdain.
-The social
-isolation I have experienced
+The social isolation I have
-for a predominant number of
+experienced for a predominant
-years here adds more to my
+number of years here adds more
-decision to want out of
+to my decision to want out of
 Florida.
 Having experienced
 attitudes from strangers and
 disgruntled mannerisms at my